The Columbia Business School Essays: Examples + Analysis

 If you are not sure about how much over the word limit is too much, a good rule of thumb is that 10%, either above or below the prescribed number of words, is typically acceptable.
 So, for example, if your word limit is 250 words, try not to write no more than 275 words and no less than 225 words.

-Columbia Business School is looking for applicants who are well-balanced in their academic, professional, and personal lives.
-They look for people who demonstrate that they have grit, ambition, and integrity.
+Columbia Business School is looking for applicants who are well-balanced in their academic, professional, and personal lives and demonstrate grit, ambition, and integrity.

 Applicants should strive to show that they care about their community, are able to work in both team and leadership roles, and possess emotional and analytical intelligence.